 No, not that kind of depression.
-Carnivore, and low-carb generally, does in fact greatly alleviates, even completely reverses, what we normally think of the sundry dysfunctional mental states we lump together as depression.
+Carnivore, and low-carb generally, does in fact greatly alleviate, even completely reverses, what we normally think of the sundry dysfunctional mental states we lump together as depression.
 The depression of which I am speaking is the realization that the people of the modern world, and our friends and acquaintances specifically, are in so many cases enduring needless suffering from a wide variety of nasty "chronic" autoimmune diseases while not coincidentally puffing up the profits of big pharma and food.
 And there is very little, if anything, that we personally can do about it.

 About all we can do is offer our own experiences as a model for possible emulation.
 Which is pretty weak tea, rhetorically speaking.
 The concepts of the "balanced diet", the inherent goodness of whole grains, fruit, and vegetables paradigm, and that saturated fat is bad for you, are so embedded in the public psyche that even if near death most people are unwilling to change to a meat based way of eating.
 Six decades of institutional, governmental and private, hostility towards animal products, red meat in particular, has seen to that.